JustMitah/Pulse-Oximeter-GUI/README.md

 # Pulse-Oximeter-GUI
-Connected to a MySQL Database &lt;br> Login and Register Forms &lt;br> Oximeter Display Results
+Connected to a MySQL Database <br> Login and Register Forms <br> Oximeter Display Results